R3Conclave/conclave-core-sdk/docs/docs/faq.md

   a browser won't work given the enclave security model, as the JavaScript would come from the same host you're trying to audit).

-## What cryptographic algorithm(s) will Conclave support?
+## What cryptographic algorithm(s) does Conclave support?

-The elliptic curve used is X25519.
+The elliptic curve used is Curve25519 for encryption and Ed25519 for signing.
 The symmetric cipher is AES256/GCM.
 The hash function is SHA256.
 The Noise protocol is used to perform Diffie-Hellman key agreement and set up the ciphering keys.
-No other options are provided at this time, but you can always use JCA and your own cryptographic code.
+As these algorithms represent the state of the art and are widely deployed on the web, there are no plans to support other algorithms or curves at this time.

 ## What Kotlin/Java versions are usable?

-Inside the enclave you can use Java 8 and Kotlin 1.3.61.
+Inside the enclave you can use Java 8 and Kotlin 1.3.

 ## Which communication channels exist to/from the enclave?

-The host can send and receive messages with the enclave, and an X25519 key is included in the remote attestation.
+The host can send and receive messages with the enclave, and an encryption key is included in the remote attestation.
 Clients may choose to use this key with Conclave Mail (not yet available in beta 2) to communicate with the enclave in an encrypted manner.
 It's up to the host to route messages to and from the network.